lloydchang/client-side-canary-deployment/README.md

 ## Files

 - [index.html](index.html): Entry point that handles version assignment and redirection
-- [config.json](config.json): Configuration file defining default and canary versions
+- [config.json](config.json): Configuration file defining stable and canary versions
-- [default/index.html](default/index.html): The default version of the application
+- [stable/index.html](stable/index.html): The stable version of the application
 - [canary/index.html](canary/index.html): The canary (new) version of the application

 ## Customization